Double machine learning to estimate the effects of multiple treatments and their interactions: Simulation studies

-where $\varepsilon$ is a noise term of normal distribution $N(0,1)$. $g(\bm{X})$ is a function of $\bm{X}$ that includes various types of effects (linear, non-linear, interaction, etc.), as defined in Appendix Section C. The true effects for treatments are set as
+and $\varepsilon$ is a noise term of normal distribution $N(0,1)$.
+The true effects for treatments are set as

-We use five different methods to estimate the treatment models and the outcome model: an ordinary regression method, a $\ell_1$-penalized method (Lasso), two tree-based methods (random forest and boosting trees) and a neural network method.
-To evaluate whether these methods can capture the complex pattern of confounding covariates, the input covariate matrix $\bm{X}$ is used in its original form without transformations.
+We use four different methods to estimate the treatment models and the outcome model: an ordinary regression method, two tree-based methods (random forest and boosting trees) and a neural network method.
 The details of parameter choices and model specification are provided in Appendix Section 2.1.
+To evaluate whether these methods can capture the complex pattern of confounding covariates, we input the original covariate matrix $\bm{X}$ without transformations.

 We use Algorithm \ref{algo: DML PLR} to estimate $\theta_1$, $\theta_2$ and $\theta_3$, where we consider both 2-fold and 5-fold cross-fitting in our algorithm.
+We generate 500 datasets with a sample size of $n=1000$.
 Since the estimates can vary depending on the random sample splits in cross-fitting, we make 50 different splits on this dataset and thereby run 50 estimations.
 We use the median estimate and median standard error across 50 splits as the final estimates.
-Table \ref{tab: sim DML PLR results} summarizes the biases and rMSE of the simulation results.
-Based on these results:

-\begin{itemize} \item Regarding the bias, tree-based models and the neural network show lower bias than ordinary regression and Lasso, suggesting their strength in capturing nonlinear relationships in the data generation process.
-The biases for $\theta_3$ are slightly higher than the biases for $\theta_1$ and $\theta_2$, possibly because the treatment model for interaction term is implicit and more complex than the model of the individual treatment.